 We found 5 neurologists who accept Blue Choice Bronze PPO 006 near Killeen, TX.

 Dr. George Creel, who practices in Temple, TX, Cedar Park, TX, and Killeen, TX, is a medical specialist in neurology (brain & spinal cord disease).
-In his practice, Dr. Creel focuses on polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
-Patient ratings for Dr. Creel average 2.5 stars out of 5.
-Dr. Creel accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-After attending the University of Texas Medical Branch School of Medicine, Dr. Creel completed his residency training at the University of Pittsburgh Medical Center (UPMC).
+Areas of expertise for Dr. Creel include polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
+His average patient rating is 2.5 stars out of 5.
+Dr. Creel accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, and more.
+Dr. Creel's education and training includes medical school at the University of Texas Medical Branch School of Medicine and then he performed his residency at the University of Pittsburgh Medical Center (UPMC).
 In addition to English, he speaks Spanish.
-He is affiliated with Scott & White Healthcare.
+Dr. Creel is professionally affiliated with Scott & White Healthcare.